hawtio/hawtio/doc/HealthMBeans.md

 * code = the unique code of the kind of warning/error/issue.
 We can then use this unique kind ID to generate useful UI tooling & descriptions.
 Ideally the code should be fully qualified in the same way as Java classes, such as org.apache.activemq.destination.NoConsumer
 * resource = the JMX ObjectName of the thing causing the issue.
 If its hard to do, just include plenty of other properties to describe the resource/component that caused the issue
-* severity = the severity level such as INFO, WARN, ERROR, CRITICAL to give some indication of how serious the problem is
+* severity = the severity level such as INFO, WARN, ERROR, CRITICAL to give some indication of how serious the problem is.
+INFO means its OK and healthy.